 Let’s find out how wearable technologies can be integrated into healthcare and EHRs.

-Impact of wearable devices on the healthcare industry
+Impact of wearable medical devices on the healthcare industry

-Healthcare wearable technologies are all about tracking.
+Wearable device health care is all about tracking.
 They track the recovery progress by allowing doctors to see how the patient improves.
-Today, wearable monitoring devices are also used for fitness goals.
+Today, healthcare wearable devices are also used for fitness goals.
 Many people enjoy using weight loss wearable tech such as step trackers or fitness apps with exercise and diet suggestions.

 The main advantage of wearable technologies for a doctor is convenience.
 They offer an opportunity to record a patient’s data and track health conditions.
 Here are some ways they are used:

 - Mental status monitoring.
-This is a new domain for wearable devices.
+This is a new domain for wearable medical devices.
 It’s possible to monitor mental behavior and detect human psychology status as wearable health technology is equipped with sensors that track the mental health of the patient.
-Some sensors even can track heartbeat, body temperature, blood pressure, and other vital signs through wearable monitoring devices.
+Some sensors even can track heartbeat, body temperature, blood pressure, and other vital signs through mental health wearables.

 - Education.
-Medical education is another benefit of wearable devices in healthcare, as you can easily get all necessary information, essays, articles, case studies, and other research from your smartphone.
+Medical education is another benefit of wearable device health care, as you can easily get all necessary information, essays, articles, case studies, and other research from your smartphone.

 - Integration into EHR.
 According to Primarycare, “the integration of patient-generated fitness or medical data with big data such as prevailing health data into the EMR along with other biological and genetic data is very powerful and robust.”